 By leveraging a differentiable rendering function $f(\cdot)$, our approach tightly couples curve reconstruction with multi-view edge images, and directly optimizes parametric curves, enforcing local edge consistency.
 It avoids the error accumulation and inefficiencies in two-stage processes.
 Additionally, directly optimizing curve parameters reduces the number of optimization variables and improves computational efficiency, as demonstrated in Tab.~\ref{tab:ABC_2}.

-\paragraph{Parametric Curves} In the framework, we represent each curve $\mathcal{C}_j$ as a parametric curve $\mathbf{c}_j(t)$, where $t \in [0,1]$ parameterizes the curve from start point ($t=0$) to end point ($t=1$).
-We use two types of parametric curves: cubic and first-order Bézier curves, while they are sufficient to describe most shapes encountered in most scenarios.
+In the framework, we represent each curve $\mathcal{C}_j$ as a parametric curve $\mathbf{c}_j(t)$, where $t \in [0,1]$ parameterizes the curve from start point ($t=0$) to end point ($t=1$).
+We use two types of parametric curves: cubic and first-order Bézier curves, which are sufficient to describe most shapes encountered in most scenarios.

 \textbf{Cubic Bézier Curves:} A cubic Bézier curve is defined by four control points: $\mathbf{P}_j^0$ (start point), $\mathbf{P}_j^1$, $\mathbf{P}_j^2$, and $\mathbf{P}_j^3$ (end point).
 The curve is parameterized as: